 I recently did a motorbike trip to North Sikkim and got through the entire process of getting permits by myself.
-Learn How To Get North Sikkim Bike Permit – Step By Step Explained.
-There are lots of websites which contain outdated information and makes it confusing for the bike travelers about the permit process.
-In this post I will explain step by step about all you need to know for getting bike permits including where, how and when.
+In this blog post, you will find how to get a North Sikkim bike permit – Step By Step Explained.
+There are lots of websites that contain outdated information and make it confusing for bike travelers about the permit process.
+In this post, I will explain step by step all you need to know for getting bike permits including where, how, and when.

-I have done trips to Darjeeling so decided to skip it this time and head to Gangtok after taking a stop in Kalimpong.
-I will skip the irrelevant details and keep this post specifically about getting permits for North Sikkim or East Sikkim and some additional tips.
-To start with I would like to tell you that forget about all the permit terms like Inner line Permit (ILP), Restricted Area Permit (RLP) etc as they will just confuse you and are of no use.
-Simply put you need a permit if you want to visit North Sikkim and East Sikkim.
-North Sikkim is shown below in Map.
-East Sikkim includes Tsomgo Lake, Baba Mandir, Nathula India-China Border, Zuluk – Old Silk road with beautiful hairpin bends.
+I am skipping the irrelevant details and keeping this post specifically about getting permits for North Sikkim or East Sikkim and some additional tips.
+To start with I would like to tell you that forget about all the permit terms like Inner line Permit (ILP), Restricted Area Permit (RLP), etc as they will just confuse you and are of no use.
+Simply put, you need a permit if you want to visit North Sikkim and East Sikkim.
+North Sikkim is shown below on the Map.
+East Sikkim includes Tsomgo Lake, Baba Mandir, Nathula India-China Border, and Zuluk – Old Silk road with beautiful hairpin bends.

-Before you take a trip to Sikkim, take a look at possible route options which will facilitate and help you plan your road trip and journey.
+Before you take a trip to Sikkim, look at possible route options that will facilitate and help you plan your road trip and journey.
 There are not many alternate routes in the mountain though.

-Sikkim is a state with sensitive International Border particularly with China.
-The tourism in the North and East Part of Sikkim is highly regulated and monitored.
-If you have looked at the Sikkim Map you will understand how close are the North and East Part of Sikkim to China Border.
+Sikkim is a state with a sensitive International Border, particularly with China.
+Tourism in the North and East of Sikkim is regulated and monitored.
+If you have looked at the Sikkim Map you will understand how close is the North and East Parts of Sikkim to the China Border.

-North Sikkim includes Road to Chungthang from Gangtok from where there are two separate roads for Lachen (leading to Gurudongmar Lake) and Lachung (leading to Yumthang Valley, Yumesamdong and Zero Point).
+North Sikkim includes Road to Chungthang from Gangtok from where there are two separate roads for Lachen (leading to Gurudongmar Lake) and Lachung (leading to Yumthang Valley, Yumesamdong, and Zero Point).
 Make sure you fill up your fuel tank in Chungthang as there were no petrol pumps further up on the way.
-The distance is not a lot but constant high altitude climb with take a toll on fuel efficiency of your motorbike.
-Roads are maintained by Border Roads Organization (BRO) and are mostly good except in high altitude.
+The distance is not a lot, but constant high altitude climbs take a toll on the fuel efficiency of your motorbike.
+Almost all roads are excellent, except at the high altitudes.
+The Border Roads Organization (BRO) maintains the roads.
 See map for reference.
-I will explain all the preparations needed for North Sikkim Trip in another post.
+I will explain all the preparations needed for the North Sikkim Trip in another post.

-Gangtok itself is a small town surrounded by hills and situated on it’s slope.
-If you are good with your legs then you can just walk around from one place to another.
+The town of Gangtok is located on the slope of hills surrounded by mountains.
+If you are good with your legs, then you can just walk around from one place to another.
 For those who can’t, there are plenty of local taxis plying around in all directions.
-The main Taxi stand is called ‘Ranka’ taxi stand and is situated very close to the famous walking only road called MG Marg in Gangtok.
+The main Taxi stand is called ‘Ranka’ taxi stand and is situated very close to the famous walk-only road called MG Marg in Gangtok.

 Earlier permits for North Sikkim and East Sikkim were issued at the Manan Bhavan, Gangtok.
-This information is old and most of the websites and blogs did not update new information which leaves most of the travelers and bikers confused.
+This information is old and most of the websites and blogs did not update new information which leaves most travelers and bikers confused.
 The permits are not issued at Manan Bhavan anymore.
-[Manan Bhawan was originally a cultural centre but has been standing in as an administrative complex now].
+[Manan Bhawan was originally a cultural center but has been standing as an administrative complex now].

-2018 onwards, All tourism related permits including bike permit is now issued at the Tourism Permit Office near MG Marg located in premise of Sikkim Public Service Commission.
+2018 onwards, All tourism-related permits, including bike permit is now issued at the Tourism Permit Office near MG Marg located on the premise of Sikkim Public Service Commission.
 Take the stair downwards (from MG Road entrance) and you will find Tourism Permit Office.
 [Address: Sikkim Public Service Commission, Old Tourism Complex, M. G. Marg, Arithang, Gangtok].
-Here is the link to exact location on Google Maps.
-Make sure that you apply for the permits a day in advance, keeping one day in hand to collect the permit and get all other formalities and inspection done on time.
-For example if you plan to leave on Wednesday then apply for permit on Monday itself.
+Here is the link for the exact location on Google Maps.
+Make sure that you apply for the permits a day in advance, keeping one day in hand to collect the permit and get all other formalities and inspections done on time.
+For example, if you plan to leave on Wednesday then apply for a permit on Monday itself.

-Permit Officers in Gangtok are very helpful and polite with queries and explanation.
-You will not need any travel agent or middle-man at all.
-The process is very simple and you just need to follow the steps as I have explained below.
+Permit Officers in Gangtok are very helpful and polite with queries and explanations.
+You will not need any travel agent or middleman at all.
+The process is very simple and you just need to follow the steps I have explained below.

 Original Documents that you need to keep with you while applying for North Sikkim and East Sikkim Permit are: